Arshpandya-05/Wanderlust-Travel-Website/README.md

 ---

 ## ✨ Features
 - 📄 Server-side rendering using EJS templates
-- ➕ Add, edit, delete data (CRUD operations)
 - 📱 Responsive design for all devices
 - 🎨 Dynamic layouts with ejs-mate
 - 🗄️ Data stored and managed using MongoDB